Dolphin (file manager)

 Dolphin is a free and open source file manager included in the KDE Applications bundle.
-Dolphin became the default file manager of the KDE Plasma desktop environments in the fourth iteration, termed KDE Software Compilation 4.
+Dolphin had become the default file manager of the KDE Plasma desktop environments in the fourth iteration, termed KDE Software Compilation 4.
 It can also be optionally installed on K Desktop Environment 3.
 It replaces Konqueror as the default file manager for KDE SC 4, but Konqueror can still be used as an alternative file manager.

 History

 Under previous K Desktop Environment versions, Konqueror had served both as the default file manager and web browser.
 However, for many years users had been critical of Konqueror as being too complex for simple file navigation.
 As a response, the two functions were divided into two separate applications.
 Under KDE SC 4, Dolphin was streamlined for browsing files, while sharing as much code as possible with Konqueror.
 Konqueror continues to be developed primarily as a web browser.

 In 2014, work started on porting Dolphin to KDE Frameworks 5.
 A Frameworks 5-based version was released as part of KDE Applications 15.08 in August 2015.
 It was ported to Qt 6 and this version was released as a part of KDE Plasma 6 on 28 February 2024.